MarkBauer5/3-best-friends/README.md

 # Deep Learning to identify AI generated images
-Task: Using Deep Learning to identify AI generated images
+Task: Using Deep Learning to Develop Explainable Models for Detection of AI generated images

 ## Repository Structure
 README.md: Overview of the project